Teesside EfW: North East Energy Recovery Centre

 In 2008, it was announced SITA had plans to build another EfW plant adjacent to the current one, named the North East Energy Recovery Centre (NEERC).
 SITA UK began consulting key partners, stakeholders and local residents on these plans in April 2008, before submitting a formal planning application that summer.
 Permission for the plant's construction was granted on 15 October 2008.
 On 17 September 2010, it was announced that SITA had signed a contract with the South Tyne and Wear Waste Management Partnership for their waste to be burned at NEERC once the plant was completed.
 Construction is expected to begin in early 2011, in time for a 2013 completion date.

 NEERC is expected to be capable of handling up to 190,000 tonnes of waste per year.
 This waste will be burned to generate electricity for the National Grid and cogenerate to provide heat for local industries in the form of steam.
 NEERC will have two processing lines, capable of generating 21 MW of electricity, enough to provide for 37,500 homes.
 This means that over the two facilities, 640,000 tonnes of waste will be burned annually, and over 50 MW of electricity generated.
 This would make Teesside the largest operational EfW centre in the UK outside London.
 The plant will be a mirror image of the current one, and will create 160 jobs; 25 in South Tyne and Wear, 100 in the construction of the plant, and the rest once the plant is operational.

 In August 2010, SITA teamed up with Sembcorp UK to build another waste-to-energy facility in the Teesside region.
 Wilton 11 on the Wilton International complex is to burn a further 400,000 tonnes of waste in the region whilst generating 35 MW of electricity.
-The plant is expected to be operational by 2015.
+The plant was expected to be operational by 2015.